-Most people commit around 5 hours per week to the bootcamp.
-However, due to the nature of the bootcamp, your pace is up to you.
+Most people commit between 5 and 10 hours per week to the bootcamp.
+However, your pace is up to you.

 Some people spend 1-2 hours per week on their projects, and other people treat the bootcamp as a full-time job.
 We have systems in place to support and help you achieve your goals no matter how much time you can commit.